 Employment rates and settings

-Program alumni from years 1994 through 2013 are employed across the country and abroad in a variety of public and private rehabilitation settings; including, but not limited to: State-Federal Vocational Rehabilitation system; qualifying private, nonprofit and for profit agencies; or with the Department of Veterans Affairs.
-The overall employment rate for graduates of the rehabilitation counseling and rehabilitation counseling-teaching program is approximately 95 percent.
+Program alumni from years 1994 through 2016 are employed across the country and abroad in a variety of public and private rehabilitation settings; including, but not limited to: State-Federal Vocational Rehabilitation system; private, nonprofit and for profit agencies; or with the Department of Veterans Affairs.
+The overall employment rate for graduates of the rehabilitation counseling and rehabilitation counseling/teaching program is 95 percent or higher.

-Rehabilitation counseling and rehabilitation counseling-teaching students are required to participate in an annual review of student performance.
+In addition, rehabilitation counseling and rehabilitation counseling/teaching students are required to participate in an annual review of student performance.
 The annual review occurs in March and April of each year.
-The annual review assures student progress by addressing milestones such as GPA monitoring, pre-requisite completion and course sequencing, professional identity development, and overall student development.
-In addition, students work closely with their academic advisor to assure timely progress through the program of study.
+The annual review assures student progress by addressing milestones such as GPA, pre-requisite completion and course sequencing, professional identity development, and overall student development.
+Through this process, students work closely with their academic advisor to assure timely progress through the program of study.
 Each student meets a minimum of one time per semester with their academic advisor.
-Further assessment of student learning occurs across the CORE knowldege domains during the CECP 6120: Counseling Practicum and CECP 6130: Field Practicum courses.
-Students must successfully demonstrate all knowledge domains to successfully complete these clinical courses.
-Students and graduates are strongly encouraged to complete the CRC exam.
+Further assessment of student learning occurs across the CACREP knowledge domains during the CECP 6120 Counseling Practicum and CECP 6130 Field Practicum courses.
+Further, students must successfully demonstrate all knowledge domains to successfully complete these clinical courses.
+Students are required to complete the CRC exam.
 The CRC exam pass rate from Fall 2013 - Summer II 2017 was 86% (14 students and recent graduates who took the exam, 12 of whom passed).
 The national average pass rate for this same period was only 77%.

 Program resources and management

-The program coordinator manages the program internally in conjunction with the RC-RCT Management Committee.
-The RC-RCT Management Committee is composed of rehabilitation counseling program related faculty members, administrators, and a student representative.
-The rehabilitation counseling and rehabilitation counseling-teaching programs also support an advisory board with representatives from federal and state vocational rehabilitation agencies as well as private nonprofit and for-profit organizations.
-Members of the advisory board also serve on the admissions committee.
+The program coordinator manages the program internally in conjunction with the RC/RCT Management Committee.
+The RC/RCT Management Committee is composed of rehabilitation counseling program related faculty members, administrators, and a student representative.
+The rehabilitation counseling and rehabilitation counseling/teaching programs also support an advisory committee with representatives from Federal and state vocational rehabilitation agencies as well as private nonprofit and for-profit organizations.
+Members of the advisory committee also serve on the admissions committee.